 Contributions.
 Contributions for employees are established in the statutes governing the TCRS and may only be changed by the Tennessee General Assembly.
 Employees contribute five percent of salary to the plan (alternatively - employees are non-contributory).
 Maury County makes employer contributions at the rate set by the Board of Trustees as determined by an actuarial valuation.
 For the year ended June 30, 2022, the employer contribution for Maury County was \$1,498,154 based on a rate of 4.13 percent of covered payroll.
 By law, employer contributions are required to be paid.
-The TCRS may intercept Maury County's state shared taxes if required employer contributions (ADC) and member contributions are expected to finance the costs of benefits earned by members during the year, the cost of administration, as well as an amortized portion of any unfunded liability.
+The TCRS may intercept Maury County's state shared taxes if required employer contributions are not remitted.
+The employer's actuarially determined contributions (ADC) and member contributions are expected to finance the costs of benefits earned by members during the year, the cost of administration, as well as an amortized portion of any unfunded liability.